 What sort of heat pump should I choose?

-Be sure to consider your current heating type when choosing which heat pump to buy.
+What is your current heating type?
 Some types of heat pumps are better for homes with electric baseboard heating, which lack duct work, while others are best suited to homes with oil, gas, or electric furnaces that have existing ducts.

 Budget.
 The more efficient your heat pump, the better.
 While this might mean a higher up front cost, it will also mean much better performance, better comfort and more savings in the long run, so be sure to check the efficiency ratings when you research.

-Know what’s important to you in your heating system.
-Things like your higher upfront costs, or being able to control the heat separately in each room can determine which type of heat pump is right for you.
+What’s important to you in a heating system?
+Things like upfront costs, or being able to control the heat separately in each room can determine which type of heat pump is right for you.